Short-Term Traditional Pickle Recipe

 Traditional Milk Kefir

-Probiotic-Rich Purple Potion
+Unsalted Cultured Veggies: Purple Potion

-May ALL bellies be happy!
+May all bellies be happy!

 I am not sure, I am assuming fresh as you are after the tannins in there.
 If you don’t have then try oak leaves, horseradish leaves, or black tea leaves also work.